Dichotomic probability representation of quantum states: Introduction

 \section{Introduction}

-Quantum states are associated with vectors of a Hilbert space or with density operators acting on it~ \cite{Landau27}-\cite{Sudar63}.
-In either case, states may be considered as ``probability amplitudes".
-The tomographic-probability picture of quantum states, where the states are identified with tomographic-probability distributions (quantum tomograms) of homodyne quadrature components for continuous variables or spin tomographic-probability distributions for discrete spin-projection variables, was discussed in~\cite{TombesiPLA}-\cite{Vitale16}.
+Quantum states are associated with rays of a Hilbert space, or, in general, with density operators acting on it~\cite{Landau27,vonNeumann27,Dirac-book,Schroed1926,Wigner32,Husimi40,Kano65,Glauber63,Sudar63}.
+In either case, quantum states do replace classical probability distributions but they do not represent fair probabilities on any sample space.
+However, they can be associated with true probability distributions in the tomographic picture of quantum mechanics.
+There, states are identified with tomographic-probability distributions (quantum tomograms) of homodyne quadrature components for continuous variables or spin tomographic-probability distributions for discrete spin-projection variables, see the discussion e.g. in~\cite{TombesiPLA,DodPLA,OlgaJETP,MarmoPS150,Vitale16,scully}.

-Optical tomograms for systems with continuous variables were measured in experiments~\cite{Raymer,Raymer-Lvovski}, where the Wigner function of photon states was reconstructed, in view of the relation between the tomogram and the Wigner function through the Radon transform~\cite{Radon1917} found in~\cite{BerBer,VogRis}.
-The Wigner function was identified with the quantum state, and the tomogram was used as a technical tool to find this state, i.e., to obtain the Wigner function.
+Optical tomograms for systems with continuous variables were measured in experiments~\cite{Raymer,Raymer-Lvovski}, where the Wigner function of photon states was reconstructed, by means of the relation between tomograms and Wigner functions through the Radon transform~\cite{Radon1917} found in~\cite{BerBer,VogRis}.

-In~\cite{TombesiPLA}, the symplectic-tomographic-probability distribution of the photon quadrature was introduced --- it contains the same information on the states as the optical tomogram does.
-Also in~\cite{TombesiPLA}, tomographic-probability distributions were suggested to be interpreted as a primary notion of photon states.
-The states in such a tomographic picture are considered as probability-distribution functions, i.e., fair probability distributions, which provide a ``classical-like'' description for quantum states analogous to the classical ones usually considered in statistical theories.
-The tomographic picture of spin states was constructed in~\cite{DodPLA,OlgaJETP}; see also the review~\cite{MarmoPS150}.
+In~\cite{TombesiPLA}, symplectic-tomography for photon quadrature was introduced, as an alternative to optical tomography.
+Also in~\cite{TombesiPLA}, tomographic-probability distributions were suggested as a primary notion of photon states, providing a ``classical-like'' description of quantum states in a statistical mechanics approach.
+The tomographic characterization of spin states was introduced in~\cite{DodPLA,OlgaJETP}; see also the review~\cite{MarmoPS150}.